 In 2003 she decided to set up her own business as a consultant for her many contacts worldwide.
 She provides an advisory service for established and new collectors in buying and selling, either at auction or directly to private buyers.
 Over the years, the company has also built up a large stock of mainly Chinese ceramics and works of art, including many pieces from old Dutch collections.

-Three years ago her son Paul Ruitenbeek joined her company.
+Since 2014 her son Paul Ruitenbeek joined her company.
 Paul graduated in hospitality and business management at the University of Hospitality Management, The Hague.
 From a young age he was inspired by his parents to pursue a career in the Chinese art business.

 Feng-Chun, who speaks five languages including Mandarin, travels to New York, London and Hong Kong, following all the important auctions and fairs in this field.
-She also regularly travels to her Asian base in Beijing to advise and to trade with her major clients in China.